Hat1412/Hat1412/README.md

 - 👋 Hi, I’m @Hat1412 but You can call me Hat
-- 👀 I am a backend programmer who knows Python and Mysql
+- 👀 I know Python and Mysql
+- 🐵 I'm Learning Web Devolpment
+- 🐉 Also See my Blender Projects

 <pre>
 Contact me at: </br>